92SooJong/DrawFunctionCallGraph/README.md

 ## Sample File

-This is my sample source file.
-Syntax is my company's in-house front-end solution.
+This is my sample source file. this is syntax of my company's in-house front-end engine.
 It's based on javascript.
-Javascript is interpreter language so I extract function by using only `substring`, `indexof` and `lastindexof`.
-If you want to change the way of extracting functions and mapping functions, modify `getFunctions` and `getFunctionMap` method.
+Javascript is interpreter language so I read all text and extract function by using only `substring`, `indexof` and `lastindexof`.
 ```javascript